Darepen/WD-Seatwork4/readme.md

   - **Feature 1 Page:** Description and layout of Feature 1.
   - **Feature 2 Page:** Description and layout of Feature 2.
 - What technology used and how it is used
-  - The project uses HTML for the structure and content of the website, CSS for styling and layout design, and JavaScript for interactive elements.
+  - The project uses HTML for the structure and content of the website, CSS for styling and layout design for interactive elements.